YunoHost-Apps/calibreweb_ynh/doc/ADMIN.md

 * Do not use a Nextcloud folder.
 It's all right if the folder is an external storage in Nextcloud but not if it's an internal one : Changing the data in the library will cause trouble with the sync
 * Change to library made outside Calibreweb are not automatically updated in Calibreweb.
 It is required to disconnect and reconnect to see the changes : Do not open a database both in Calibre & Calibreweb!
+* Kobo Sync doesn’t work when Calibreweb is installed on a subdomain.
+This issue is caused by nginx.
+However, it works great when installed on a path e.g. `https://domain.tld/calibreweb`